coldrift/itc-js/README.md

 ### Forking

 A stamp can be forked by calling a _fork()_ method on a stamp.
-The stamp's casual history then splits into 2 parts, a stamp with one of them is returned as the result of then _fork()_:
+The stamp's casual history then splits into 2 parts, a stamp with one of them is returned as the result of the _fork()_:

 ```javascript
   const Stamp = require('itc-js').Stamp